ruuvi/ruuvi-sensor-protocols/broadcast_formats.md

 from Ruuvi Innovations and then check if the header of the data payload matches Ruuvi data formats.

 # Data format 1
-Lifecycle: Obsolete
+*Lifecycle: Obsolete.*

 Data format 1 used base91 encoding to pack data into URL parameter.
 However it wasn't compatible with many browsers and was therefore discontinued

 # Data format 2
-Lifecycle: Obsolete
+*Lifecycle: Obsolete.*

 Data format 2 was used on Kickstarter devices.
 It is described in detail [here](./dataformat_04.md).
 The data format was appended with a ID byte on data format 4, otherwise it is identical to data format 4.

 # Data format 3 (also known as RAWv1)
+*Lifecycle: In production.*

-Lifecycle: In production, primary dataformat in 1.x branch firmware.
+RAWv1 is the primary dataformat in 1.x branch firmware.
 Will be depreciated in 2.x branch firmware.
 Primary data format in tags shipped from June 2018 onwards.
 Described in detail [here](./dataformat_03.md).

 # Data format 4
+*Lifecycle: Depreciated.*

-Lifecycle: Depreciated, will be removed in 2.x branch firmware Primary data format in RuuviTags shipped before June 2018.
+This data format will be removed in 2.x branch firmware Primary data format in RuuviTags shipped before June 2018.
 Described in detail [here](./dataformat_04.md).

 # Data format 5 (also known as RAWv2)
+*Lifecycle: Beta testing.*

-Lifecycle: Beta testing, will be primary data format in 2.x branch firmware.
+RAWv2 will be primary data format in 2.x branch firmware.
 Starts shipping in Q4/2019.
-Described in detail
+Described in detail [here](./dataformat_05.md)

-#Data format 0D (Encrypted environmental data)
+#Data format 8 (Encrypted environmental data)
+*Lifecycle: Proposal.*

-Lifecycle: Proposal, will be implemented in 3.X once specification is agreed.
+Will be implemented in 3.X once specification is agreed.
+Proposal is described in detail [here](./dataformat_08.md)

 # Unofficial Ruuvi data formats